Samsung Galaxy Note9: Design, specs, features, and pricing

 Also new on the camera front: improved optical image stabilization; Super Speed Dual Pixel, a faster and more accurate version of Samsung’s Dual Pixel focusing technology; and multiframe noise reduction, which improves the crispness of images by capturing a 12-image burst shot, dividing it into three sets of four, and generating a composite image.

-The front-facing camera, meanwhile, is 8MP.
+The front-facing camera, meanwhile, is 8MP with an f/1.7 aperture.
 Courtesy of the Note9’s camera app, it can approximate bokeh — a blurred background and in-focus foreground — in software, taking a page from the Google Pixel and iPhone X’s portrait modes.

-When it comes to video, the Note9 can record clips at 4K with high dynamic range (HDR).
-That’s one better than the Galaxy S9, which doesn’t support HDR recording at resolutions higher than Full HD.
+When it comes to video, the Note9 can record clips at 4K.
 Super Slow Motion is present and accounted for — the Note9 shoots clips up to a blistering 960 frames per second (completed automatically if you enable Automatic Capture, which triggers recording when an object enters a definable bounding box) — as is a GIF generator that converts Super Slow Motion videos into shareable images with effects like an Instagram-esque Sing, Loop, and Reverse.

 So how about the iris scanner?
 Well, it’s not much different from the Note8’s camera sensor, with a notable exception: It takes advantage of Intelligent Scan, which uses both the iris scanner and front-facing camera to secure the phone.

-Bixby, Fortnite, and software
+Bixby, Fortnite, Spotify, and software

 Remember Bixby, Samsung’s answer to digital assistants like Apple’s Siri, the Google Assistant, and Microsoft’s Cortana?
 It’s back as part of Samsung’s Android 8.1 Oreo-based Software Experience 9.5, and it has a few new tricks up its sleeve.